DotNetAnalyzers/IDisposableAnalyzers/README.md

 ## Updating

-The ruleset editor does not handle changes IDs well, if things get out of sync you can try:
+The ruleset editor does not handle changed IDs well, if things get out of sync you can try:

 1) Close visual studio.
 2) Edit the ProjectName.rulset file and remove the IDisposableAnalyzers element.
 3) Start visual studio and add back the desired configuration.

 Above is not ideal, sorry about this.
-Not sure this is our bug.
+Not sure if this is our bug.

 ## Current status

-Early alpha, names and IDs may change.
+Early alpha, finds bugs in the code but there are also bugs in the analyzer.
+The analyzer will probably never be perfect as it is a pretty hard problem to solve but we can imporve it one testcase at the time.
+Write issues for places where it should warn but does not or where it warns where there is no bug.